semyonnaumov/dotfiles/terminal/README.md

 4. Copy the contents of `.config/spaceship.toml` of this repo to `~/.config/spaceship.toml`

-5. Install [Nerd Font](https://www.nerdfonts.com/).
+5. Spaceship requires some [Nerd Font](https://www.nerdfonts.com/) to be installed.
 You can check wether it is installed with this line:

     ```sh
     echo -e "\xee\x82\xa0"
     ```

+    If you see a git branch logo - you're all set up.
+If not, first, install a font: put its contents into the `/Library/Fonts` or `~/Library/Fonts` directory:

+    ```sh
+    ➜ tree ~/Library/Fonts -L 2
+    /Users/user/Library/Fonts
+    ├── CaskaydiaCoveNerdFontMono-Bold.ttf
+    ├── CaskaydiaCoveNerdFontMono-BoldItalic.ttf
+    ├── CaskaydiaCoveNerdFontMono-ExtraLight.ttf
+    ├── CaskaydiaCoveNerdFontMono-ExtraLightItalic.ttf
+    ├── CaskaydiaCoveNerdFontMono-Italic.ttf
+    ├── CaskaydiaCoveNerdFontMono-Light.ttf
+    ├── CaskaydiaCoveNerdFontMono-LightItalic.ttf
+    ├── CaskaydiaCoveNerdFontMono-Regular.ttf
+    ├── CaskaydiaCoveNerdFontMono-SemiBold.ttf
+    ├── CaskaydiaCoveNerdFontMono-SemiBoldItalic.ttf
+    ├── CaskaydiaCoveNerdFontMono-SemiLight.ttf
+    └── CaskaydiaCoveNerdFontMono-SemiLightItalic.ttf
+    ```

+    Then [add it](https://webinstall.dev/nerdfont/) to your iTerm: find iTerm2 in the top Mac menu, then...

+    => Preferences (Cmd ⌘ + ,)
+    => Profiles
+    => Text
+    => Font
+    => Select "CaskaydiaCove Nerd Font"

 ## 4. Add zsh-autosuggestions
 Zsh autosuggestions - https://github.com/zsh-users/zsh-autosuggestions